railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_menu.rst

 --> Duplicate`  from the top menu).
 The form that remains is now the duplicate entry, not the original.

-To move this duplicate entry, change the :guilabel:`Parent Menu` field by deleting what's there and replacing it with another menu that everyone can see, such as :guilabel:`Tools` or :guilabel:`Human Resources`, and make sure that the entry moves to the end of the menu list by replacing the :guilabel:`Sequence` with \ ``99``\  .
+To move this duplicate entry, change the :guilabel:`Parent Menu` field by deleting what is there and replacing it with another menu that everyone can see, such as :guilabel:`Tools` or :guilabel:`Human Resources`, and make sure that the entry moves to the end of the menu list by replacing the :guilabel:`Sequence` with \ ``99``\  .
 You can experiment with icons if you like.
-Save the form and then click :guilabel:`Main Menu` to see the results.
+Save the form and then reload the page to see the results.

 .. tip:: Duplicating the menu

-   If you're planning to modify a menu you should duplicate it first.
+   If you are planning to modify a menu you should duplicate it first.
-   In this way you'll always keep a link to the original menu that works if you need it to.
+   In this way you will always keep a link to the original menu that works if you need it to.

 .. index::
    single: welcome page

 Personalizing the welcome page for each user
 --------------------------------------------

-When you sign into Open ERP for the first time, a welcome page appears.
-In a minimal system, such as that created in the original \ ``openerp_ch02``\  database before it was expanded in :ref:`ch-guided`, and in the  \ ``openerp_ch03``\  database, you only get the main menu – the same as you get by default when you click the :menuselection:`Main Menu` button.
-As you add functionality to your database you get more choices for the welcome page, with different dashboards automatically assigned to various company roles as they're created in the demonstration data.

 The administrator can change both the welcome page and the main menu page individually for each user of the system, and can adapt Open ERP to each role in the company to best fit the needs of everyone.